 Donating or depositing archives

 Apart from the University of Warwick's own archive, our archive holdings come to us from external bodies and individuals.
 They are either donated outright or deposited on the understanding that they will remain here indefinitely.
 We appraise, arrange and catalogue them to professional standards, store them in secure and environmentally controlled strongrooms and make them available in a supervised reading room to researchers whose identity we verify.
-We do not usually charge for the storage and processing of records, but in the case of exceptionally large deposits we may seek a contribution to our costs from the depositor.
+We do not usually charge for the processing and storage of records, but in the case of exceptionally large deposits we may seek a contribution to our costs from the depositor.
 We do usually request that donors and depositors pay the costs of transit to the Modern Records Centre.

-If you are thinking of depositing or donating archives to us, please read these documents (which are in pdf format):
+If you are thinking of depositing or donating archives to us, please read these documents:

 Our collections policy, which describes the general areas in which we seek to acquire material

-Our criteria for the transfer of records, which give more detail about the sort of material we are and are not interested in
+Our criteria for the transfer of records, which contain more information about the sort of material we are and are not interested in

-Our deposit agreement, containing the detailed terms and conditions under which we hold deposited material (available as a pdf, please contact us if you would like a copy of the document in an alternative format)
+Our deposit agreement, which contains the detailed terms and conditions under which we hold deposited material (available as a pdf, please contact us if you would like a copy of the document in an alternative format)